LAG1819/label-classification-repo/doc/03Tutorial_DataLabeling.md

         Out: Train, Test and Validate Dataset were generated.
 Please label train and validate data before further proceeding!
         Out: No labeled Test and Validate data exist!
 Please label generated train and test data file, stored in files/03_label/
     ```

 The framework automatically generates training-, test- and validationset (ratio: 60 -20 -20) after this execution and stops the further execution with the displayed output.
 The test- and validationset must then be labeled manually (by a domain expert).
 After the labeling is done, the process can be started again.

+# Customize Class labels